 Clients often want to know why I became a therapist.
 It’s a strange way to make a living, so a reasonable question.
 I was always the guy that people would open up to – even as a kid.
 It wasn’t something I worked at; it’s just how I was.
 I naturally was a good listener and didn’t judge people.
 But being a therapist never crossed my mind.
 I studied journalism as an undergraduate and had a number of stories published in The New York Times.
 I then spent three years in Japan running an English language business.
 Then, after traveling throughout Southeast Asia, I came back to the States and worked in high-tech sales in San Francisco during the dot com boom.

 During this time, I realized I wanted to do something that felt more meaningful to me, so I started volunteering at the San Francisco Suicide Prevention Hotline.
 I felt good about this work and went on to get a master’s degree in counseling psychology and immediately began an internship working with individuals and couples in a therapy clinic.
 I spent several years working with adolescents at local high schools, families at local clinics, and mental health and chemical dependency patients at a hospital.
 I was the senior case manager at a program run by the State Bar of California to help lawyers with mental health and substance abuse problems.
 I also started my own private therapy practice in Palo Alto, California, in 2003.
 In 2004 I became a Certified Alcohol and Drug Counselor.
 I moved to Austin in 2006 and opened my office in Westlake Hills.

-In 2021, I began splitting time between Austin and Palo Alto, where I have an office just off University Avenue.
+In 2021, I began splitting time between Austin and Palo Alto.
+My practice has been exclusively teletherapy since 2022.